Last updated: 24 April 2026

 IMPORTANT: Prepare to get wet.
 Bring a dry bag for your valuables.

-Note that the rates above are for Ilijan, which is closer to Isla Verde but almost an hour away from Tabangao Port.
-Boatmen based in Isla Verde don’t like taking passengers to Tabangao because not only is it much farther, they’re also prohibited to use that port.
+Note that boatmen based in Isla Verde don’t like taking passengers to Tabangao because not only is it much farther, they’re also prohibited to use that port.

-If you decide to travel to Ilijan, the boat will dock at a pebble beach which is just a short walk from the main road.
+If you decide to travel to Ilijan, the boat will dock at a pebble beach, which is just a short walk from the main road.
 Just proceed to that road and ride a jeepney to Batangas City.
 According to the locals we talked to, there are plenty of jeepneys passing by until the early afternoon.
 If for some reason, there seems to be none, you can take the tricycle to a spot where jeepneys from other places pass.
-Tricycle fare ranges from P300 to P400.
+Tricycle fare ranges from P400 to P500.
 Yep, it’s pretty remote.

 Sample Itineraries

 Below are two sample Isla Verde itineraries with breakdown of expenses.
 The first is for a day tour, and the other for an overnight stay.
-Please note that both itineraries assume you’re a group of 4 people, splitting the costs of some items and bringing your own food.
+Please note that both itineraries assume you’re a group of four (4) people, splitting the costs of some items and bringing your own food.

 Day Tour Itinerary